What Are Occlusives?

 Occlusives are a type of moisturizing agent that work by forming a protective coating on the surface of your skin.
 They are usually oily or waxy.
 Think of occlusives as “Saran Wrap” for your skin.
 In the same way plastic wrap forms a barrier between your food and the outside environment, occlusives prevents harmful particles from entering your skin and keep moisture sealed inside.

-This guide answers your most frequently asked questions about occlusives and how to keep your skin properly hydrated.
+This guide answers your most frequently asked questions about occlusive ingredients in skin care.

 Most oils and waxy substances act as occlusives, including: